School Band Instruments: Which One Is Right For My Child?

 Ready To Purchase or Rent an Instrument?

 The Colorado Institute of Musical Instrument Technology offers school band and orchestra instruments for rent and purchase for students across the Denver area.
-If you’re unsure whether your child will want to stick with the instrument you have decided on, or you know they will want to switch to a larger instrument in high school as they grow, renting a school band instrument is an excellent option!
+If you’re unsure whether your child will want to stick with the instrument you have decided on, or you know they will want to switch to a larger high school band instruments as they grow, renting a school band instrument is an excellent option!
 Best of all, we give you credit toward purchasing a step up instrument for you or your student when the time is right!
 Take a look at our website to learn more about our CIOMIT Rent Plus+ Program.